steinfletcher/apitest/docs/content/_index.md

 ## Overview

-A simple and extensible behavioural testing library for Go.
-You can use `apitest` to simplify testing of REST based services or HTTP handlers.
+A simple and extensible testing library for Go.
+You can use `apitest` to simplify testing of REST services, HTTP handlers and HTTP clients.

+Features:

-`apitest` supports mocking external http calls and renders sequence diagrams on test completion.
+* Mock external http calls
+* Render sequence diagrams on test completion
+* Extensible - supports various injection points (see {{< relref "docs/configuration#hooks" >}})
+* Custom assert functions
+* Custom mock matchers
+* Various 3rd party addons - jsonpath assertions, css selector assertions, aws integration and more.

 ## Installation